dr-matt-smith/unity-cookbook-2023-ch06b-probuilder/README.md

 # unity-cookbook-2023-ch07-probuilder

-## Chapter 7: Cerating 3D objects with ProBuilder
+## Chapter 7: Creating 3D objects with ProBuilder

 The **completed** Unity projects for each example can be found in their own repos as follows:
 - https://github.com/dr-matt-smith/unity-cookbook-2023-ch06b_01_probuilder_basics